By: Gary Buchannan

-Have you ever heard of an angler speak of catching "salt-water Trout"?
+Have you ever heard an angler speak of catching "salt-water Trout"?
 If so, he wasn't talking through his hat; he was referring to the Weakfish, called Trout by many fishermen along the Atlantic Coast.
-"Weaks" are only fair fighters but they compensate for this lack of talent by being so numerous that when you find a school you can catch more than you can carry.
+"Weaks" are only fair fighters, but they compensate for this lack of talent by being so numerous that when you find a school, you can catch more than you can carry.
 For this reason, and because of his fair size—which averages 2 to 5 pounds, occasionally 10—the Weakfish ranks close to the top among salt-water game fish.
-Of course he has taste appeal, too.
+Of course, he has taste appeal, too.
 Commercial fishermen net over 25 million pounds of Weaks annually.
-And he has a cooperative habit of invading inshore waters where anglers on docks, bridges and in small boats have little trouble reaching him.
+And he has a cooperative habit of invading inshore waters where anglers on docks, bridges, and small boats have little trouble reaching him.
 He has been named Weakfish because his mouth is paper-thin and easily torn.
-Remember this when you hook him—play him easy; don't try to muscle him in or you'll lose him.
-Actually there are many members of the world's Weakfish family, but the two most sought by anglers are residents of the Atlantic Coast.
-The northernmost of this pair roams between Massachusetts and Florida and is called just Weakfish.
+Remember this when you hook him—play him easy; don't try to muscle him in, or you'll lose him.
+Actually, there are many members of the world's Weakfish family, but the two most sought by anglers are residents of the Atlantic Coast.
+The northernmost of this pair roam between Massachusetts and Florida and is called just Weakfish.
 The other is the Spotted Weakfish which remains south of Delaware because he can't stand cold water.
-He literally can't stand it; when a cold snap catches him, he becomes numb and you can pick up the entire school with your hands!
-The Weakfish has a lethal look in spite of the fact that his mouth tears easily; his lower jaw protrudes pugnaciously and his upper jaw carries two large fangs.
-His color is silver-blue on back and silver-pink on the sides, with a thick scatteiing of black dots.
+He literally can't stand it; when a cold snap catches him, he becomes numb, and you can pick up the entire school with your hands!
+The Weakfish has a lethal look in spite of the fact that his mouth tears easily; his lower jaw protrudes pugnaciously, and his upper jaw carries two large fangs.
+His color is silver-blue on the back and silver-pink on the sides, with a thick scattering of black dots.
 The Spotted Weakfish looks the same except his spots are heavier and more conspicuous.
 The sure way to tell them apart is by their fins; the plain Weakfish has scales on his dorsal and anal fins while his spotted brother doesn't.
 The world record plain Weakfish was caught off New Jersey and weighed 17 ½ pounds; the world record Spotted Weak was a Florida fish weighing 15 pounds, 3 ounces.

 The warm weather between May and October is the time to go Weak-fishing.
 Then he's spawning.
 And he's quite noisy about it; he's one of the few fish that can make actual grunting sounds.
 Specifically, only the male "speaks."
 Inlets and channels are his favorite inshore spawning spots.
-He feeds anywhere; when food is scarce in the bays he frequents the "rip" where two tides meet, or even the surf—places where the violence of the water puts his small prey more at his mercy.
-And he feeds on almost anything but prefers crabmeat, shrimp and squid.
-When still-fishing with bait, any tackle will do, but be sure each hook (about No. 2 for most Weaks) is tied to a twisted nylon snell heavy enough to be safe from his sharp teeth.
-Rig a sinker on the end of your line and tie the hooks above it, then bait up, cast out and let the bait roll on the bottom with the tide.
+He feeds anywhere; when food is scarce in the bays, he frequents the "rip" where two tides meet or even the surf—places where the violence of the water puts his small prey more at his mercy.
+And he feeds on almost anything but prefers crabmeat, shrimp, and squid.
+When still-fishing with bait and tackle will do, but be sure each hook (about No. 2 for most Weaks) is tied to a twisted nylon snell heavy enough to be safe from his sharp teeth.
+Rig a sinker on the end of your line and tie the hooks above it, then bait up, cast out, and let the bait roll on the bottom with the tide.
 If it doesn't roll enough, keep it moving by jerking it.
 Examine your hooks frequently because the crabs steal your bait.